-Figure 2.
-Any Output Voltage Transient Appears on LTM8065 GND
+Figure 1b.
+Any Output Voltage Transient Appears on LTM8073 GND

-The $C{IN}$ and $C{OUT}$ capacitors in Figure 3 form an AC divider at the negative output voltage node.
-If $V{IN}$ is hot-plugged or rises quickly, the resultant $V{OUT}$ will be a positive transient, which may be unhealthy for the application load.
-An anti-parallel Schottky diode may be able to prevent this positive transient from damaging the load.
+The C{IN} and C{OUT} capacitors in figure 1c form an AC divider at the negative output voltage node.
+If V{IN} is hotplugged or rises quickly, the resultant V{OUT} will be a positive transient, which may be unhealthy for the application load.
+An antiparallel Schottky diode may be able to prevent this positive transient from damaging the load.
 The location of this Schottky diode is important.
-For example, in a system where the LTM8065 is far away from the load, placing the Schottky diode closest to the most sensitive load component may be the best design choice.
+For example, in a system where the LTM8073 is far away from the load, placing the Schottky diode closest to the most sensitive load component may be the best design choice.
 Carefully evaluate whether the negative buck configuration is suitable for the application.
-For negative outputs, connect BIAS to LTM8065 GND.